Give thanks to the Holy One,

 - How should I apply this in my life?

-Today, we tend to stick to the literal meaning and application.
-But once, symbolic explanation ruled—for better or worse.
+Today we stick to the literal meaning and application.
+But to Origen and others, symbolic explanation ruled.
 Origen demonstrated this kind of Bible interpretation throughout his Homilies on the Gospel of Luke.
-For example, here is how Jesus first told the story of the Good Samaritan in Luke chapter 10:
+First, let's review how Jesus told the story of the Good Samaritan in Luke chapter 10:

 Concerning the Samaritan, Jesus concluded, "Go and do what he did!"